cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

     NonRef
        *Text.* 2D data table property containing the non-reference read count (in case of fractional data).

-    DepthMin
-       *Value.* Minimum coverage depth displayed in the genotype channel.

-    DepthMax
-       *Value.* Maximum coverage depth displayed in the genotype channel.

     ExtraProperties
       *List.* A list of the extra 2D data table properties that are displayed in the genotype channel.
+This will populate options for alpha and height control.

 GenomeMaxViewportSizeX
   *Value.* Maximum size of the genome browser viewport (in bp) for which genotype calls will be displayed.